What is Audit Materiality?

 - Consider performance materiality

-- Materiality more on a line item basis, i.e., accounts receivable, inventory
+- Materiality more on a line item basis, i.e., accounts receivable, inventory, etc.

-- Estimate misstatement in a cycle or account
+- Estimate the misstatement in a cycle or account

-- Compare 4 with 1 and determine if overall the financial statements are materially misstated
+- Compare this total with the criteria for judgment of materiality to determine if, overall, the financial statements are materially misstated

-Audit materiality, as mentioned before, is not just quantitative in nature.
-There are numerous qualitative factors to consider as well.
-For example, if a company does not provide adequate disclosures regarding contingent liabilities or related party transactions, it may be considered to be material.
-In addition, an inaccurate description of an accounting policy may also be material if a company chooses to use 50 years to amortize an asset when in the note disclosures it is stated to be 5.
+There are numerous qualitative factors to consider in an audit as well.
+For example, if a company does not provide adequate disclosures regarding contingent liabilities or related party transactions, this may be considered to be material.
+In addition, an inaccurate description of an accounting policy may also be material.
+For example, assume a company chooses to use 50 years to amortize an asset – but in the note disclosures, it’s useful life is stated to be only five years.

 Small errors in financial statements can also lead to severe covenant violations.
-For example, if the company enters into a covenant with their local bank to maintain a current ratio of 1.0, a minute $2,000 misstatement can change a violation of the covenant to a maintenance of the covenant.
-Thus, an auditor needs to consider both aspects of materiality in an engagement.
+For example, if the company enters into a covenant with their local bank to maintain a current ratio of 1.0, a minute $2,000 misstatement can change the ratio sufficiently to make it appear the company is in compliance when, in fact, it is in violation of the covenant.

 Types of Misstatements

 When dealing with material misstatements, there are several types of misstatements that auditors must consider.
 If auditors choose to stratify (i.e., pick out high-value or key items in a balance), these misstatements are known as IMOs.
-Furthermore, when auditors choose to pick a sample from the rest of the population, misstatements in this group are known as IMRs, which then must be extrapolated.
+That is, they are Identified Misstatements Other than those derived from representative samples.
+When auditors follow ordinary sampling to examine data, misstatements in this group are known as IMRs – Identified Misstatements (obtained from) Representative samples.
 Take a look at the table below.

 |Name of Misstatement||Description|